florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

   ), caption: flex-caption([Plugin size distributions of selected Notepad++ plugins.
 They were analyzed by running `winedump` on a Linux system on the plugin DLL files.
 Then the `size of code` and `size of initialized data` fields were extracted to show here.], [Plugin size distributions of selected Notepad++ plugins])
 ) <fig:size-distributions-notepad-plugins>

-/ Plugin size: 3-4
+/ Plugin size:
-  - Plugins are compiled to machine code.
+  Notepad++ uses DLLs as its plugin format, meaning plugins are compiled directly to machine code.
-  - Libraries & dependencies might be linked statically, except for some exceptions such as libc
+  These binaries may include statically linked libraries and dependencies, though some exceptions for example for `libc` might exist.
-  - @fig:size-distributions-notepad-plugins shows some arbitrarily selected plugins
+  @fig:size-distributions-notepad-plugins shows selected plugins and their total sizes and size distributions.

-  - final plugin size evaluation is 4, machine code is (must be) pretty compact, because smaller binaries generally result in better performance.
+  The size distribution into machine code, resources and other data was extracted from the respective DLLs through use of `winedump` on a Linux system.
+  The bar chart shows, that most data inside each plugin comes from machine code and not from any other resources or binaries.
+  Given this analysis and plugin sizes being under 500KB for all plugins, a rating of 4 is assigned to this plugin system technology.
+  This high rating is due to the compactness of machine code, which generally is generally minimized by compilers for better runtime performance already.
+  In practice smaller binaries require less data transfer rates between the memory and the CPU and thus result in higher cache hit rates and better performance.

-/ Plugin isolation: 1
+/ Plugin isolation:
-  - Plugins are loaded as dynamic libraries at runtime without any isolation.
+  However Notepad++'s plugin isolation is rated poorly at a score of 1.
+  Since Notepad++ loads plugins as dynamic libraries at runtime, these libraries inherit all privileges from the host editor.
+  There is also no sandboxing in place, so plugins essentially run on the exact same level as the host editor.
+  This is a severe risk, because the user has to trust both the plugin developer and also has to verify the integrity of a downloaded plugin.

-/ Plugin portability: 1
+/ Plugin portability:
-  - Notepad++ itself does not support multiple platforms.
+  Plugin portability for Notepad++ plugins is rated at a score of 1.
+  Notepad++ itself supports only Windows 8.1 - 11 as an operating system for multiple architectures #footnote(link("https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/SUPPORTED_SYSTEM.md")).
+  Plugins have to be compiled and shipped for every supported architecture separately.
+  Thus plugins are compatible in theory, because one could run plugins compiled for another architecture inside a virtual machine packaged as a plugin itself.
+  However this is not feasible in practice due to performance losses and the complexity involved.

-  - Thus there is also no need for plugins to be portable across different platforms / Plugin language interoperability: 5
+/ Plugin language interoperability:
+  With native machine code as plugins, #box[Notepad++] allows for great plugin language interoperability.
+  In practice it common to write plugins in languages that compile directly to machine code, such as C, #box[C++] or C\#.
+  #box[Notepad++] provides official header files for the API to #box[Notepad++] for plugin development in #box[C++].
+  There are also community-driven API definitions and templates for plugin development in Ada, C\#, D, Delphi or Ada available#footnote(link("https://npp-user-manual.org/docs/plugins/")).

+  One can also argue, that every piece of software running today is eventually compiled to or interpreted as machine code.
+  Thus it may be possible to embed higher-level technologies such as a Python runtime along with plugin logic written in Python inside a plugin.

-  - native code is a common build target for all languages
+  Because native machine code is a universal build target for all languages and technologies and the resulting versatility, this plugin system is rated at a score of 5 in terms of plugin language interoperability.

 === VST3
+/ Performance:
-/ Performance: The VST3 standard for plugins creating and processing audio relies on native compiled machine code just like Notepad++.
+  The VST3 standard for plugins that create or process audio relies on native machine code just like Notepad++.
   However it's file format also accommodates for the fact that plugins might be run on more than one platform.
-  Thus the VST3 format allows for embedding of DLLS for Windows plugins, Mach-O bundles for MacOS plugins or Packages for Linux plugins.
+  Internally a VST3 file embeds either a DLL for Windows plugins, a Mach-O bundle for MacOS plugins or generic packages for Linux plugins.

   During runtime a host application has to check whether a VST3 plugin contains machine code compiled for the current architecture.
   Then it is able to link the machine code at runtime through the operating system just like Notepad++ does.

   While there is a small overhead of checking if the targeted platform of a plugin is correct for loading a plugin, there is no overhead during execution of plugin code.
   Thus the VST3 technology is evaluated at a score of 5.

-/ Plugin size: 3-4
+/ Plugin size:
-  - Same as Notepad++ probably
+  Because VST3 plugins are distributed as platform-specific binaries, their size can also remain relatively small comparable to #box[Notepad++'s] plugins.
-  - However here plugins contain more data such as images for user interfaces on average? #todo[is this true?]
+  On the other hand, VST3 plugins often contain more resources such as images for providing the user with a graphical user interface.

+  Depending on the specific use case, one could rate VST3 plugin sizes at a score of 3 or 4.
+  However to enable objective comparison and VST3's strong similarity to Notepad++, plugin size is rated at a score of 4.

-/ Plugin isolation: 1
+/ Plugin isolation:
-  - No isolation
+  VST3 plugins are loaded as dynamic libraries just into the host's memory space inheriting privileges comparable to #box[Notepad++'s] plugin system.
+  There is no isolation between the host application and VST3 plugins, which can be used by malicious plugins posing a significant risk to the end-user.
+  Thus plugin isolation is rated at a score of 1.

-/ Plugin portability: 1-2
+/ Plugin portability:
-  - Compiled plugins are not portable as they are compiled for a specific architecture and platform. e.g. Windows (DLLs), MacOS (Mach-O Bundle) or Linux (package)
+  VST3 plugins itself are not portable.
+  They are compiled for every architecture and operating system and then distributed separately.
-  - However the source code of plugins can be reused across multiple platforms according to the VST3 documentation.
+  Even though the VST3 documentation states that the source code of plugins can be reused across multiple platforms, the plugin portability stays unaffected as this benefits just the plugin developer.
+  The portability of VST3 plugins is therefore rated at a score of 1.

-/ Plugin language interoperability: 5
+/ Plugin language interoperability:
-  - native code is a common build target for all languages
+  VST3's plugin language interoperability is also similar to that of the #box[Notepad++] plugin system technology.
+  It's plugins are also based on native machine code, and thus it is possible in theory to compile or embed most technology into a plugin.
+  However in practice it is more common for plugin developers to develop plugins with C++ using the official VST3 software development kit.
+  The universality of the native binary format earns VST3 a rating of 5 for plugin language interoperability.

 == Summary <technology-comparison-matrix>
 #let c(n) = {